Iron deficiency anemia is a type of anemia which occurs when the body does not have enough iron to produce the hemoglobin it needs.

 Menstrual blood loss

 Menstruation especially heavy periods puts females at a higher risk for iron deficiency.
-Excessive blood loss due to either uterine fibroids, uterine polyps or cancer of female genital tract can also be the causative factors.
+Excessive blood loss due to either uterine fibroids, uterine polyps or cancer of the female genital tract can also be the causative factors.

 Gastrointestinal blood loss